magicLian/qt-cmake-demo/README.md

 # Qt CMake Demo

-A simple Qt application built with CMake.
+A Qt application built with CMake, demonstrating the integration of Qt with CMake and the use of Qt Designer.

 ## Prerequisites

 - CMake 3.16 or higher
-- Qt 5 packages
+- Qt 5 development packages
 - C++ compiler supporting C++17

 ## Building the Project